 If you choose to use a base image with custom Ambari and/or HDP/HDF version, Cloudbreak validates the information entered.
-When Cloudbreak detects that the information entered is incorrect, it displays a warning marked with the sign.
+WhenCloudbreak detects that the information entered is incorrect, it displays a warning marked with the sign.
 You should review all the warnings before proceeding and make sure that the information that you entered is correct.
 If you choose to proceed in spite of the warnings, check "Ignore repository warnings".

-Enabling LZO (Ambari)
+Ambari repo specification Enabling LZO (Ambari)